Loading...

 :

-The ONNX import section gave an overview of the conversion of a generic ONNX graph to an FHE compatible Concrete-ML op-graph.
+The section gave an overview of the conversion of a generic ONNX graph to an FHE compatible Concrete-ML op-graph.
 This section describes the implementation of the operations in the Concrete-ML op-graph and the way floating point can be used in some parts of the op-graphs through table lookup operations.

 Concrete, the underlying implementation of TFHE that powers Concrete-ML, enables two types of operations on integers: